-Topics The 4th Japan-Vietnam Joint Symposium" was held
+Topics The 4th Japan-Vietnam Joint Symposium" will be held

-The "4th Japan-Vietnam Joint Symposium" was held on December 5, 2023, hosted by the Pharmaceuticals and Medical Devices Agency (PMDA) and the Vietnam Drug Administration (DAV).
-The Pharmaceutical Manufacturers Association of Japan (PMAJ) and the Japan-Vietnam Pharmaceutical Alliance for Veterinary Medicine (JPAV) cooperated in the operation of the symposium as supporting organizations.
+On December 5, 2023, the "4th Japan-Vietnam Joint Symposium" was held under the auspices of the Pharmaceuticals and Medical Devices Agency (PMDA) and the Vietnam Drug Administration (DAV).
+The JPMA and the Vietnam-Japan Pharmaceutical Alliance (JPAV) cooperated in the operation of the symposium as supporting organizations.
 The symposium aims to deepen mutual understanding of pharmaceutical affairs between the two countries and to better develop pharmaceutical regulations.
 The symposium featured presentations from both authorities on three topics: regulatory updates on marketing authorization of medicines, timely access to innovative medicines, and promotion of the proper use of medicines.

 A view of the symposium venue